basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

   * click on 'add peer' and fill in
     * name;
     * click 'generate new key pair',
-    * for Allowed IPs fill in '10.0.0.2/32'; this is the IP address of the client
+    * for Allowed IPs fill in '10.0.0.2/32'; this is the IP address of the client; **do not fill in here the IP-range of the subnet that you want to be able to reach from remote location; this address range need only be filled in on the client config (see below)**
     * Route Allowed IPs: yes.
     * endpoint host: the url of your home, or the **external** IP address of your ISP router (if not known, google 'find my ip address'
     * endpoint port: 51820